I am a woman.

 I am a hunter.

-But when I feel the temperatures dip and I watch the leaves turn, I get an indescribable feeling deep inside…a call to the mountains.
+When I feel the temperatures dip and I watch the leaves turn, I get an indescribable feeling deep inside…a call to the mountains.

 When it is time to pack away my shorts, like any woman,